hickVieira/orangehrm-cypress-tests-js/README.md

     - almost total lack of html parameter tagging
         - can't find fields by name or anything
             - need to rely on bad methods like, hierarchy child order, or string match
-                - results in flaky tests
+                - results in flaky language-dependent tests
-                - only works on english

 <!--
 ### rant